LogixHale/teams-powerapps-app-templates/Bulletins/Documentation/bulletins-notify-me.md

 ## Add a toggle control to turn the notifications on and off

-1. In the Bulletins app.
+1. In PowerApps, go to the Bulletins app.

 1. From the **Tree view**, select the **Home** screen.